2016 Dividend Kings List: Dividend Stocks With 50+ Years Of Rising Dividends by Ben Reynolds

-The company’s unregulated ASUS segment serves 9 military bases under 50 year contracts.
+A total of 22% of revenues currently come from the company’s unregulated ASUS segment which serves 9 military bases under 50 year contracts.
 American States Water’s best growth prospects come from its ASUS segment.

 The United States military is currently privatizing more of its bases’ water utility needs.
 Active bids are currently in process.
 American States Water plans to grow through winning these bids for new military bases.

 American States Water company’s success is a result of sticking to what the company does best.
 The utility industry is low risk and offers very stable cash flows.
 American States Water has allocated capital from its primary utility business well.
 It bids on lucrative military contracts that have higher margins than its utility business.
 If it wins bids, it invests money to service new military bases.
 If the company doesn’t, it has a long history of returning cash to shareholders through both dividends and share repurchases.

 Over the last decade, American States Water has compound investor returns at 14.5% a year.
 The company’s dividend payments have grown at 7.4% a year while earnings-per-share have grown at 10.2% a year.
 American States Water’s growth will likely continue at about the same rate as it has over the last decade.

 The company currently trades for a price-to-earnings ratio of 25.4.
 This is somewhat excessive given the company’s solid-but-not rapid growth rate.
 American States Water is an excellent business that is currently trading at an inflated price-to-earnings multiple.